Manpower (MAN) Posts Quarterly Earnings, Beats Expectations By $0.15 EPS

 Manpower (MAN) announced its earnings results on Friday.
 The company reported $0.50 EPS for the quarter, beating the Thomson Reuters consensus estimate of $0.35 by $0.15.
 The company’s quarterly revenue was up .5% on a year-over-year basis.

-MAN has been the subject of a number of recent research reports.
-Analysts at TheStreet downgraded shares of Manpower to a “hold” rating in a research note to investors on Monday.
-On a related note, analysts at Zacks upgraded shares of Manpower from a “neutral” rating to an “outperform” rating in a research note to investors on Tuesday, April 24th.
+A number of analysts have recently weighed in on MAN shares.
+Analysts at Zacks upgraded shares of Manpower from a “neutral” rating to an “outperform” rating in a research note to investors on Tuesday, April 24th.
 They now have a $48.00 price target on the stock.
-Finally, analysts at Credit Suisse (NYSE: CS) cut their EPS estimates on shares of Manpower in a research note on Monday.
+On a related note, analysts at Credit Suisse (NYSE: CS) cut their EPS estimates on shares of Manpower in a research note on Monday.
 They now have an “outperform” rating and a $54.00 price target on the stock.
+Finally, analysts at Morgan Stanley (NYSE: MS) raised their price target on shares of Manpower from $40.00 to $43.00 in a research note to investors on Monday, April 23rd.
+They now have an “equal weight” rating on the stock.

 Manpower Inc. is doing business as ManpowerGroup (Manpower) provides workforce solutions and services.